-Lots of people ask us about workers’ comp.
+Lots of people ask us about benefits afforded under Illinois workers’ comp law.
 It’s the go-to for employment injuries.
 Yet, in some cases, you might be able to bring a lawsuit too.
 That might open up different avenues to compensation.
 In the next few sections, we’ll outline when you can pursue both.
 Then, we’ll explain why choosing one over the other might make sense.

 If you have any questions, please feel free to call us.
 Our attorneys have years of experience assisting injured workers.
 We know how to pull the levers to get you the help you need.
 We can make a plan that maximizes your recovery.

 - The General Rule of Workplace Recovery